Edward Hand: American Revolution

 Hand entered the Continental Army in 1775 as a lieutenant colonel in the 1st Pennsylvania Regiment under Colonel William Thompson.
 He was promoted to colonel in 1776 and placed in command of the 1st Continental (then designated the 1st Pennsylvania).

 Promoted to brigadier general in March 1777, he served as the commander of Fort Pitt, fighting British loyalists and their Indian allies.
-He was recalled, after over two years at Fort Pitt, to serve as a brigade commander in Major General La Fayette's division.

-In 1778, Hand attacked the Lenape, killing Captain Pipe's mother, brother, and a few of his children during a military campaign.
-Failing to distinguish among the Native American groups, Hand had attacked the neutral Lenape while trying to reduce the Indian threat to settlers in the Ohio Country, because other tribes, such as the Shawnee, had allied with the British.
+In early 1778, Hand led an expedition into the Ohio country to capture a small British magazine on the Cuyahoga River near Lake Erie, which could be used to supply Native American nations who had allied with the British, such as the Wyandot and the Shawnee.
+However, failing to distinguish among Native American groups, the unruly militiamen under Hand's command attacked the neutral Lenape village of Kuskusky, killing the mother, brother, and a child of Chief Hopocan, known as Captain Pipe.
+The expedition became derisively known as the Squaw Campaign.
+Hand was later recalled after serving over a year at Fort Pitt (June 1777 to August 1778), to command a brigade in Major General La Fayette's division.

-Planning for a campaign against the Iroquois was already under way, and Hand’s frontier experience naturally recommended him as a participant.
-In the resulting Sullivan-Clinton Iroquois Expedition (May-November 1779) through the Southern Tier and Finger Lakes regions of New York, Edward Hand commanded the Third Brigade, composed of the Fourth and Eleventh Pennsylvania Regiments, the German Regiment, Proctor’s Artillery, Captain James Parr’s Riflemen, Captain Anthony Selin’s Riflemen, and two Wyoming companies.
-The brigade composed the “Light Corps” of Sullivan’s army and formed its vanguard.
+Planning for a campaign against the Iroquois was already under way, and Hand's frontier experience naturally recommended him as a participant.
+In the resulting Sullivan-Clinton Iroquois Expedition (May-November 1779) through the Southern Tier and Finger Lakes regions of New York, Edward Hand commanded the Third Brigade, composed of the Fourth and Eleventh Pennsylvania Regiments, the German Regiment, Proctor's Artillery, Captain James Parr's Riflemen, Captain Anthony Selin's Riflemen, and two Wyoming companies.
+The brigade composed the "Light Corps" of Sullivan's army and formed its vanguard.
 The journals kept by the officers on the expedition indicate that Hand played a major role in the success of the campaign.
 When he rejoined his family in Lancaster at the close of the year he was thirty-five years old, the youngest of the brigadiers.